-Punda Beach (Pounda): Pounda beach is the ultimate destination for partying.
-The huge venue with a massive swimming pool, and outdoor lounge area and a lineup with top DJs from around the world, Punda will definitely satisfy your inner party animal.
+- Punda Beach (Pounda): Pounda beach is the ultimate destination for partying.
+A huge venue with a massive swimming pool, an outdoor lounge area, and a lineup with top DJs from around the world, Punda will definitely satisfy your inner party animal.

 How was your first night in Paros?
 We‘re certain that you had the time of your life and you‘re probably waiting for another day full of love, laughter and fun.
 Don’t worry, your upcoming days will excite you as well.
 It’s time to return to the hotel and get some rest because our next day is all about exploring.
 Sweet Dreams.

 Day 2 of Greek island hopping itinerary: Another gorgeous day in Paros

 Rise and shine folks, a new day has come.
 How are you feeling?
 Are you ready for another glorious day, because we are!
 So quick, get dressed, put your sunscreen on and let’s make our way to the center of Naoussa for a quick breakfast.
 Of course, you can always take your time and have breakfast at your hotel.
 Trust us, it won’t disappoint you.

 You can always find a local bakery with fresh pies and sweets.
 Grab a classic greek pie along with a signature iced coffee, a staple in Greek culture.
 Spinach pies, cheese pies and every other kind of pie are the best options to boost your energy for the day.
 You can also visit some local spots like Hamilothoris Patisserie (Naoussa), Sousouro (Naoussa) and Manamana (Parikia) and choose from a variety of delicious brunch options.